Asynchronous Exclusive Selection: Bounded Selection

-\begin{proof} By Lemma~\ref{l:partial}, the calls of all the procedures \textsc{Majority}$(k/2^i,N)$ guarantee a geometric progress, with a factor of at least $1/2$ contributed by a stage, in getting new names.
-This continues until there remain at most one process without a new name, which then eventually also gets a name.
-This takes $\cO(\log k \cdot \log N)$ local steps in total, by Lemma~\ref{l:partial}.
-The number of new names is bounded above by
+\begin{proof} Procedure \textsc{Majority}$(\frac{k}{2^i},N)$ is majority renaming, by Lemma~\ref{lem:majority}.
+Each call of this procedure at least halves the number of contending processes that still need names.
+Calls of the procedure continue until there remain at most one process without a new name, which then eventually also gets a name.
+This takes $\cO(\log k \cdot \log N)$ local steps in total, by Lemma~\ref{lem:majority}.
+Number $1+\lg k $ is a bound on the number of stages.
+The size of a pool of new names can be estimated as follows:

-which is also asymptotically a number of shared registers. \end{proof}
+The number of shared registers needed for this to work correctly is $2M$. \end{proof}

+Next, we consider an $(k,N)$-renaming algorithm called \textsc{Compact-Rename}$(k,N)$.
+It is an improvement over \textsc{Plain-Raname} in that the range of new names is~$\cO(k)$.

-The next algorithm \textsc{PolyLog-Rename}$(k,N)$ is $(k,N)$-renaming with $M=768e^4k$ as a bound on new names.
-It proceeds through a sequence of epochs.
-A process $p\in [N]$ executes consecutive epochs numbered by~$j$, for~$j\ge 1$, in each one getting a new name.
-This continues as long as the upper bound on the range of the new names, determined by the properties of an epoch, is at most $M$.
-A process acquires its ultimate name during the last such an epoch.
-In epoch~$j$, process~$p$ executes \textsc{Basic-Rename}$(k,N_j)$, where $N_1=N$ and $N_{j+1}=24e^4k\lg(N_j/k)$ is a bound on new names of \textsc{Basic-Rename}$(k,N_j)$.
-All these executions of instantiations of algorithm \textsc{Basic-Rename} are on disjoint sets of auxiliary registers.
+An execution of \textsc{Compact-Rename}$(k,N)$ is structured as a sequence of epochs.
+A process~$p\in [N]$ participates in consecutive epochs, in each one getting a new name.
+At least one epoch is executed as long as $N\ge 2^{15}k$, otherwise the original names serve as new names without any change.
+The original names are used in the first epoch, and then the names acquired in epoch $i$ are used as original names in epoch $i+1$.
+This continues until the upper bound on the range of the new names, determined by the properties of a current epoch, becomes less than~$2^{15}k$.
+A process acquires its ultimate name during this last epoch.

+In epoch~$j$, process~$p$ executes \textsc{Plain-Rename}$(k,N_j)$, where $N_1=N$ and $N_{j+1}=24e^4k\lg\frac{2N_j}{k}$ are bounds on new names in calls of \textsc{Plain-Rename}$(k,N_j)$, for $j\ge 1$.
+The executions of instantiations of algorithm \textsc{Plain-Rename} use sets of shared registers dedicated for each epoch, such that a shared register is used in only one epoch.
+Processes use names from the range $[N_j]$ in epoch $j$, with $N_1=N$.
+The names assigned in epoch~$j$ are from the range $[N_{j+1}]$.

+The algorithm \textsc{Compact-Rename}$(k,N)$ terminates because the ranges of new names shrink with passing epochs: $N_{j+1}<N_j$, for $j>0$.
+We evaluate the rate of shrinking next.